7UKECREAT0R/BonziBot-LEGACY/README.md

 A quick look at `App.java` will immediately reveal why<br/>
 we decided to cancel the current project and start fresh.

-## A lot of this code will be reused.
+## ~~A lot of this code will be reused.~~ update: na starting over
-We will copy small portions of this project over to the new project<br/>
+~~We will copy small portions of this project over to the new project<br/>
-since some of the classes actually are well structured and usable.
+since some of the classes actually are well structured and usable.~~

 ## Please don't use this code.
 If you want to steal code from a bot, this place isn't the one!<br/>